The three phases of quantum annealing: fast, slow, and very slow: Preliminaries

 The range of validity of APT is governed by~\cite{Rigolin2008}

 which is not met when $E_{mn}(\lambda)$ is small in comparison to $\dot{\lambda}(t)$ at any point of the process.
-Thus, we would expect a break-down of the approximation for processes that rapidly cross a QCP.
+Thus, we would expect a breakdown of the approximation for processes that rapidly cross a QCP.